tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 “What the hell?”
 Cole asked.

 My heart raced. *What did I get us into?
-I wondered.
 What if this place is over-the-top expensive?
 My friends will kill me.*

 Sure, I could afford the occasional nice dinner, but within reason. *What if this place is totally out of our price range?*